It really is possible to cover the best things to do in Singapore on a budget. So here’s our tried and tested 4 days in Singapore itinerary.

 However, if you’re all lightshowed out, the city by night has a completely different feel to it.

 When we first saw the skyline fully lit up, we stood completely in awe.

-From travelling the local side of Asia with tuk tuks and houses on stilts, this really was an eye opener for us.
+From travelling the local side of Asia with tuk tuks and houses on stilts, this state of the art city really was an eye opener for us, especially at night.

 Visit Universal Studios Singapore

 Universal Studios Singapore is a once in lifetime day trip and we highly recommend spending a full day exploring your inner child at this incredible adventure park.

 For a unforgettable day, Universal Studios will have you smiling from ear to ear with its truly magical atmosphere.

 From meeting your favourite movie characters, to snacking on burgers in the land of far far away, make sure to beat the queues and Universal Studios Singapore Tickets.

 For us, definitely one to add to your Singapore bucket list!

 Where To Stay In Singapore